 CS2 Skin Float: What Is It?

 In CS2, skin float (or wear rating) determines how worn a skin looks.
 Skin conditions range from brand-new-looking to scuffed, scratched, and damaged, and the same skin can have vastly different looks depending on its float.
+The appearance of the wear depends on the finish style of the skin to some extent.

 The float value of a skin is expressed as a number (or fraction, really) between 0 and 1.
 The higher the float value, the more scratched up the skin will look.
 So, at 0, the skin is in absolutely pristine condition, but at 0.156, it’s likely to show some signs of wear.
 By 0.45, the skin will have reached a damaged condition, and at 1, it’s as scuffed as it can get.